Clinical Vampirism / Renfield's Syndrome

 Safety, consent & law

 This is an extreme-risk topic.
-Ingesting blood and breaking skin carry serious dangers of bloodborne infection, including hepatitis B and C and HIV, alongside direct injury, and the forensic literature links the most severe presentations to harm of others.
-The interest itself is not illegal, but any non-consensual blood-taking is assault, and the acts in the worst cases are grave crimes.
-This entry is descriptive and strictly non-instructional; where blood-related urges cause distress or risk, professional psychiatric assessment is the appropriate route.
+Ingesting blood and breaking skin carry serious dangers of bloodborne infection, including hepatitis B, hepatitis C and HIV, alongside direct injury, anaemia from repeated self-cutting, and infection of untreated wounds.
+The interest itself is not illegal.
+Any non-consensual blood-taking is assault, however, and the acts in the worst recorded cases are grave crimes.
+This entry is descriptive and strictly non-instructional.
+Where blood-related urges cause distress, escalate, or put anyone at risk, psychiatric assessment is the appropriate route.

 - Blood Fetish29/100Hematolagnia · Body Functions & FluidsAn erotic interest in blood (its sight, scent, warmth, or symbolic links to vitality, danger, and intimate bonding) sometimes expressed through consensual blood play.
 It is rare and carries serious bloodborne-infection risk.29